Contractor Management — 7 min

 While the respective definitions of “contractor” and “employee” vary from country to country (especially now that the number of contracting jobs overseas is increasing), many countries commonly enforce strict laws against misclassifying workers.
 Violations can lead to serious consequences, including fines, legal disputes, and increased regulatory oversight.
 In a worst-case scenario, they could even result in bans on doing business in that location.

 Take Australia, for example.
-If individuals work for themselves, they’re classified as independent contractors, whereas those who work in someone else’s business are considered employees.
+If individuals work for themselves, they have independent contractors status, whereas those who work in someone else’s business are considered employees.
 Organizations found intentionally misclassifying employees as independent contractors in Australia may face fines of up to $93,900 per violation.

 Keep in mind that in most countries, having a written agreement that specifies a worker as a contractor isn’t enough.
 Countries decide if someone is an employee or contractor by looking at the details of their work.